EventStore/documentation/docs/clients/dotnet/5.0/reading/README.md

 ## Read a stream backwards

-The `ReadStreamEventsBackwardAsync` method reads the requested number of events in the reverse order from that in which they were originally written to the stream from a specified starting point.
+The `ReadStreamEventsBackwardAsync` method reads the requested number of events in the reverse order from that in which they were originally appended to the stream from a specified starting point.

 The parameters are: